Broadway Theatre (53rd Street): 1940s and early 1950s

 The play The Tempest and the musical Memphis Bound! had brief runs in 1945, followed by a transfer of Up in Central Park that June, which lasted nine months.
 In mid-1946, the Shuberts acquired the 25 ft plot at the corner of Broadway and 53rd Street; the theater building had already been extended into the corner lot, but that part of the theater had previously been leased from the landowner.
 Also in 1946, the Broadway hosted transfers of the operetta Song of Norway and the play A Flag Is Born; a season of ballet; and Duke Ellington and John La Touche's musical Beggar's Holiday.

-After Beggar's Holiday closed in March 1947, United Artists leased the Broadway as a movie theater for one year.
+After Beggar's Holiday closed in March 1947, United Artists leased the Broadway as a movie theater, paying $5,000 a week for one year.
+The first film UA screened at the theater was Charlie Chaplin's Monsieur Verdoux that April.
+The Broadway Theatre was unprofitable and closed in July 1947 due to lack of films, but it reopened in September for the New York premiere of the banned film The Outlaw starring Jane Russell.
 The Cradle Will Rock relocated to the Broadway in early 1948, followed the same year by a limited repertory engagement by the Habimah Players, a three-week concert series, and a transfer of High Button Shoes.
 The Spanish revue Cabalgata opened at the theater in July 1949, running for three months.